jakob-he/string-kernel/docs/source/mismatch.rst

 Mismatch Kernel
 ===============

 Mismatch kernel is used with support vector machines (SVMs) in a discriminative approach to classification problem.
-The mismatch kernel measures sequence similarity based on shared occurrences of **k**-length subsequences, counted with up to **m** mismatches, and do not rely on any generative model for the positive training sequences.
+The mismatch kernel measures sequence similarity based on shared occurrences of **k**-length subsequences, counted with up to **m** mismatches, that is, what we generally state as **(k, m)-mismatch**, and do not rely on any generative model for the positive training sequences.
 The kernels can be efficiently computed by using a mismatch tree data structure [1]_.
 Plus, the mismatch kernel used with an SVM classifier performs fairly well, which has been proved in the provided tutorial 'mismatch_tutorial.ipynb'.

 The key elements needed to be defined by users are described as following: